OmkarK45/blog-app/README.md

 - Delete button [Done]
   Check if authenticated and authorized == If token match == > POST request for deletion [Done]

-- Edit button
+- Edit button {DONE}
   Check if user is Blog owner == if not ==> res.redirect back --> if yes prepopulate form with edit values --> resubmit with PATCH request in axios. redirect to that blog again.

 - Share button to share current URL to various social Media
 - Add helmet on each page to show what page we are on.
 [Now] [Done]
 - Add edit button to edit the blog and prepopulate the blog edit page.
+[DONE]

+### Todo for today :
+1. UI Overhaul - Buttons, Fonts, Borders, Shadows